 The beginning of the summer holidays is the most exciting time of the year for kids, but what happens once the novelty has worn off?
 It’s time to make some plans – the summer holidays don’t have to be expensive, and it’s easier than you think to keep the kids busy with these kids activities for the summer holidays!

 Create An Activity Book

 All you need is some A3 paper, pens and a creative mind!

-In the first week of the holidays when your child is full of excitement about a whole 6 weeks off of school, sit down with them and ask them to list all their favourite activity book pages.
+In the first week of the summer holidays when your child is full of excitement about a whole 6 weeks off of school, sit down with them and ask them to list all their favourite activity book pages.
 Go through old activity books and see which ones they loved and which ones they think could be better.

 - Page by page plan out what they really want to have in their activity book and get stuck in with creating it with them!
 Go online if some are more difficult and stick these on to blank pages.